vedph/cadmus-bricks-shell-v3/README.md

 >👉 For the libraries history, see the README of each library in this workspace.

+- 2025-10-01: fixes to object view and improvements to doc refs lookup.
 - 2025-09-26:
   - 🆕 added object view library.
   - 🆕 added object view for the item picked by lookup in `@myrmidon/cadmus-refs-lookup` doc-references component.
 This allows users to pick any specific property from a complex object retrieved via the lookup service.